 3. Mont Saint-Michel

-Mont-Saint-Michel is another World Heritage Site located over 220 miles west of Paris.
+Mont-Saint-Michel is another World Heritage Site located over 354 km (220 miles) west of Paris.
 By train, it should take you about 3-4 hours to reach this top attraction of Normandy.

-Its surrounding medieval defense walls called ramparts make the island look like a distant mystical place rising from the sea at high tide.
+Its surrounding medieval defense walls known as ramparts make the island look like a distant mystical castle rising from the sea at high tide.